aeternity/protocol/node/api/channels_api_usage.md

 Participants are able to modify the total balance: the following two functionalities are available:

-* deposit - when a participant wants to commit more tokens from his on-chain balance to the channel total balance
+* deposit - when a participant wants to commit more coins from his on-chain balance to the channel total balance
-* withdrawal - when a participant wants to transfer tokens out of the channel on-chain balance to one's personal account
+* withdrawal - when a participant wants to transfer coins out of the channel on-chain balance to one's personal account

 ### Deposit events